-DISABILITIES SUPPORT
+ACADEMIC SUPPORT

 Students have access to the Toccoa Falls College Center for Academic Success for disability support, as needed.
 The Americans with Disabilities Act (ADA) defines a person with a disability as any person who has physical or mental impairment that substantially limits one or more major life activities (walking, seeing, hearing, speaking, breathing, learning, and working), has record of impairment, or is regarded as having such an impairment.
 The Center for Academic Success provides a variety of academic and support services based on the individual needs of each student.
 Reasonable accommodations in courses may be requested by filling out the Accommodations Request Form, available in the Graduate Student Resource Center.
+Current documentation from a licensed professional such as a medical doctor, clinical psychologist, neurologist, etc. is required for accommodations and should be included in the accommodation request.